What To Expect From Your Manassas Criminal Case

 If an individual is charged with a misdemeanor in Manassas, they can expect to have their first hearing in front of the General District Court judge (called an advisement or an arraignment), where they will be advised of their right to an attorney and where a court date will be set.

-Once they comes to the second court date, the defendant should anticipate that the case might be tried on that date, but in some cases matters are continued to a second date.
+Once they come to the second court date, the defendant should anticipate that the case might be tried on that date, but in some cases matters are continued to a second date.
 The individual should be prepared and understand that there may well be a trial of the misdemeanor charge on that court date.

 A felony charge has different procedural process than a misdemeanor charge.
 Felony charges begin in the General District Court, whose function it is to hold the preliminary hearing, or what is sometimes called the probable cause hearing, to determine whether there is enough evidence for the case to move forward to the Circuit Court for trial.
 A General District Court cannot try felony case.

-The preliminary hearing does not involve determination of guilt or innocence; it only involves the determination of whether there is sufficient probable cause for the charge.
-If the General District Court judge finds that there is in fact enough evidence for the matter to go to trial, or if for some tactical reason the defendant waives the preliminary hearing, then the matter will be sent to a hearing in the Circuit Court, where it will go in front of a Grand Jury.
+The preliminary hearing does not involve a determination of guilt or innocence; it only involves the determination of whether there is sufficient probable cause for the charge.
+If the General District Court judge finds that there is, in fact, enough evidence for the matter to go to trial, or if for some tactical reason the defendant waives the preliminary hearing, then the matter will be sent to a hearing in the Circuit Court, where it will go in front of a Grand Jury.
 Once a Grand Jury returns an indictment, which it almost always does, the accused will appear in front of the judge, at which time the matter will be set for a trial or for a plea, if a plea agreement has been reached with the Commonwealth at that point.

 What To Expect At Your First Court Date